Watch your tone

 Posted 17 February 2015 12:00 AM by Nurture team

 Scientists Karl Grammer and Bernhard Fink* have found that uneven skin tone or uneven colour distribution can add as much as 20 years to a woman’s appearance.
-The scientists took photographs of 169 woman and using 3D imaging software they removed all other signs of ageing such as wrinkles.
+The scientists took photographs of 169 women and using 3D imaging software they removed all other signs of ageing such as wrinkles.
 400 people were then asked to look at the images, guess the age and how healthy and attractive they looked.

 Those with the most even skin tone were judged to be younger and also received significantly higher ratings for attractiveness and health.
 So if skin health, youthfulness or attractiveness are on your skincare wish list then skin tone should be too.

-Irregularities in skin colouring can be caused by several factors including UV damage, natural aging and sometimes skin conditions such as rosacea.
+Irregularities in skin colouring can be caused by several factors including UV damage, natural ageing and sometimes skin conditions such as rosacea.
 Unsurprisingly, the researchers found UV damage to be the key reason for perceived ageing.
 Even if the damage is already done there are easy solutions for tackling uneven skin colouring and boosting a more youthful appearance.

 Loss of skin elasticity